axibase/atsd/api/network/message.md

 ### Activate Debug Mode

 Append `debug` in front of the command to check server reply.
-If the command was accepted, the server replies with `ok`
+If the command is accepted, the server replies with `ok`

 ```bash
 echo -e "debug message e:server001 t:type=deploy m:\"branch: master\"" \